anthonysim/google-gapi-signin/README.md

 ## Description

-Practice jwt authentication and google sign in using react, react-hook-forms, passportjs, & bcrypt.

-The whole purpose of this is just to get a better understanding of the authentication process.
+Practice Google sign-in authentication.
+The whole purpose of this is just to get a better understanding of how to do everything stated in https://developers.google.com/identity/sign-in/web/reference.

 ## Usage
 ```